mgcrea/cordova-facebook-connect/README.md

 Using this plugin requires [Cordova iOS](https://github.com/apache/incubator-cordova-ios).

 1. Make sure your Xcode project has been [updated for Cordova](https://github.com/apache/incubator-cordova-ios/blob/master/guides/Cordova%20Upgrade%20Guide.md)
-2. Drag and drop the `FacebookConnect` folder from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
+2. Rename the `iOS` folder to `FacebookConnect`, drag and drop it from Finder to your Plugins folder in XCode, using "Create groups for any added folders"
 3. Add the .js files to your `www` folder on disk, and add reference(s) to the .js files using `<script>` tags in your html file(s)